Council for British Archaeology: History and objectives

+Regional groups

+Council for British Archaeology East

+The Council for British Archaeology East (or CBA East) is a regional educational charity and a part of the national Council for British Archaeology.
+It covers the East of England, a region with a strong local identity and distinct landscapes, and, particularly, the counties of Norfolk, Suffolk, Essex, Cambridgeshire, and Hertfordshire.

+Like the national body, CBA East works to involve local people in archaeology and to encourage the appreciation and care of the historic environment for the benefit of present and future generations.
+The charity does this through a variety of means, including holding talks (usually monthly), guided walks, site visits, and supporting conferences.
+CBA East also provides a variety of grants to regional archaeological research or outreach projects.

+CBA East works alongside the eleven other regional groups in England, CBA Cymru, and Archaeology Scotland.

+There are four Young Archaeologists Clubs (YACs) in the East of England, in Colchester, Norwich, and Great Yarmouth, as well as in the Fenland District.

+The East of England is a region with a wide variety of landscapes, including the Fens, the Broads, the Breckland, and the Gog Magog Hills, and is home to a wide range of significant archaeological sites.
+These include the Palaeolithic hominin footprints at Happisburgh, the Neolithic flint mines at Grime's Graves, the Must Farm Bronze Age village, and the early Mediaeval ship burials and tumuli at Sutton Hoo.

+The CBA East has a number of individual members, as well as over 30 affiliated member groups, societies, museums and other organisations.
+These include the Caistor Roman Project, the Fenland archaeological Project, and the Suffolk Archaeological Service.

 Membership

 Until 1993, membership of the CBA was limited to societies and organisations.
 Today there are over 600 institutional members, which range from village archaeological groups to museums, county societies, universities, commercial archaeological units and national bodies.
 Individual membership has climbed steadily since its introduction in 1993, and now exceeds 6,000.
 Through the eleven English Regional Groups (such as Council for British Archaeology East), CBA Wales/Cymru and the Council for Scottish Archaeology (all of which have individual membership), the CBA provides a unique forum for the British archaeological community, and the public beyond.

 Members of the CBA help to ensure they have the resources to develop their work in education, conservation and providing information, and strengthen the profile of archaeology in the minds of decision-makers.
 Members receive: